WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 4.4

 List of languages to offer users for starting a new translation.
-When not specified a built-in list is used (which includes all commonly used languages, but without country specific variants).
+When not specified, a built-in list is used (which includes all commonly used languages, but without country specific variants).

 This only limits non privileged users to add unwanted languages.
 Project